 The build up to Easter, or Påsk, begins with Shrove Tuesday, but instead of eating pancakes, Swedes consume the first of what will undoubtedly be several semlor.
 These sweet, cardamom-studded buns are served stuffed with marzipan and piped with cream.
-Originally, the buns were simply sweetened bread rolls dipped in warm milk eaten during a feast preceding a period of fasting.
-However, in their modern cream and marzipan incarnation, they are eaten with abandon throughout Lent.
-Many papers will feature bakeries serving the best buns and the completion to win the accolade ‘the year’s best semla’ is particularly fierce.
+Originally, the buns were sweetened bread rolls dipped in warm milk eaten during a feast preceding a period of fasting.
+However, in their modern cream and marzipan incarnation, they are eaten throughout Lent.
+Many papers will feature bakeries serving the best buns and the completion to win the accolade ‘the year’s best semla’ is fierce.

 Even if the temperature hasn’t risen much by the time Easter weekend rolls around, Swedes can at least hope for slightly longer days.
-Each increasing minute of daylight is measured with glee and the long weekend becomes the first excuse to get outdoors and begin preparing for the warmer summer months.
+Each increasing minute of daylight is measured with glee.
+The long weekend becomes the first excuse to get outdoors and begin preparing for the warmer summer months.
 Many will escape to the country, particularly if they have a summer house, cabin or cottage.
 It is a time to inspect the damage winter has done, sow seeds and rake up dead leaves before sitting down to a long Påsk lunch or dinner.

 Swedish celebration food is based around a tradition of husmanskost (literally ‘house-owner’s fare’) – hearty dishes which were intended to fill you up for farm labour.
-As with Christmas and Midsummer’s Eve, fish, in particular herring, features heavily at Easter, accompanied by ever present shots of snaps.
+As with Christmas and Midsummer’s Eve, fish, in particular herring, features heavily at Easter, accompanied by shots of snaps.
 Lunch will typically consist of boiled eggs served with pickled herring, cured salmon and Janssons Temptation – a gratin of potato, cream and marinated sprats (called anjovis – not to be confused with anchovies).
 Dinner will often consist of more seasonal foods like roast joints of lamb, asparagus, carrots and beans.